poojagopu/GraphCutAlgorithm/README.md

 We have done Image synthesis for the hut and mountain image.
 We have resized the image for memory purposes.
 A larger image means more nodes and a larger adjacency matrix.
 Taking a very large adjacency matrix is causing a No memory exception.
-If there is any such exception while running the program please change the -Xmx1024m For compiling and running the code run the following commands Change file name in line 11
+If there is any such exception while running the program please change the -Xmx1024m.
+JDK version used is 1.8.0_281

+For compiling and running the code run make the following changes and the following commands Change file name in line 11
 $ cd GraphCut/src
 $ javac GraphCut.java